Chen Jian (academic)

-Chen Jian is Hu Shih Professor of History and China-US Relations emeritus at Cornell University.
-His specialties include modern Chinese history, history of Chinese-American relations, and Cold War international history.
+Chen Jian (陈兼 (Chén Jiān); born 1952) is a Chinese historian who holds the Hu Shih emeritus professorship of History and China-US Relations at Cornell University.
+His specialties include modern Chinese history, the history of Chinese-American relations, and Cold War international history.
 He is also Zijiang Distinguished Visiting Professor at East China Normal University and Distinguished Global Network Professor of History at New York University Shanghai.